 Example: Paul's ABLE account has a balance of \$101,000 on the first of the month, \$1,000 of which would be considered a countable resource.
 His only other countable resource is a checking account with a balance of \$1,500.
-Paul's countable resources are \$2,500 and therefore exceed the SSI resource limit of \$2,000.
-However, because Paul's ABLE account balance is causing him to exceed the resource limit, while SSA will suspend Paul's SSI eligibility and stop his cash benefits, he will retain eligibility for Medicaid.
+Paul's countable resources are \$2,500 and therefore exceed the SSI resource limit (\$2,000 for an individual as of 2024).
+However, because Paul's ABLE account balance is causing him to exceed the resource limit, while SSA will suspend Paul's SSI eligibility and stop his cash benefits until his ABLE account balance is \$100,000 or less, he will retain eligibility for Medicaid.

 Example: Paul's ABLE account has a balance of \$101,000 on the first of the month, \$1,000 of which would be considered a countable resource.
 His only other countable resource is a checking account with a balance of \$3,000.
-Paul's countable resources are \$4,000 and therefore exceed the SSI resource limit of \$2,000.
+Paul's countable resources are \$4,000 and therefore exceed the SSI resource limit (\$2,000 for an individual as of 2024).
 However, because Paul's ABLE account balance is not the cause of his excess resources (his other countable resources are more than \$2,000), the special rule does not apply.
 Paul is not eligible for SSI because of excess resources.
 SSA will suspend Paul's SSI benefits and his Medicaid benefits will stop.